ieee-vgtc/ieeevis.org/content/info/townhall.md

 * Getting involved with VIS 2022 and beyond - David Ebert (Incoming General Chair for VIS 2022)
 * Setting priorities for VIS 2022 and beyond, an open forum for discussing community priorities and topics related to IEEE VIS governance.

 Prior to the townhall, we are soliciting input on priorities and topics to be discussed.
-If you have any ideas you would like to raise, please provide input to slid.io-ROSSFIGUREOUTLINK.
+If you have any ideas you would like to raise, please provide input [here](https://app.sli.do/event/6payv5ez?section=7b9b7a38-86f0-4b35-b161-ef2a10a75523).